HisakadoMotoki/alpha-blog/README.md

-this is the repository for the first alpha-blog app
+this is the repository for the first alpha-blog app,,,,,,,